Home

 (Top right) After facial feminisation surgery and transitioning in 2015

-(Bottom) Working as a female model after SRS
+(Bottom) After SRS, now working as a female model

 She married her boyfriend in 2019.